 SOS Feline Rescue would like to take every cat in need, the unfortunate reality is

 that we cannot.
-However, if you will provide us with the information listed below, we can assist you in your effort to place the cat.
-We have many contacts in the rescue community and will send the information to all of them.
+However, if you will provide us with the information requested below, we can assist you in your effort to place the cat.
 If you are willing to foster the cat we will do a courtesy post on our Petfinder page.

 Please provide ALL of the following information:

 , a complete description of the cat including name, age & gender,

 whether or not it's up to date on vaccines and if it's spayed/neutered,

 known behavior issues, known health issues, personality info, time frame you can

 keep/foster the cat, your location, your contact information, and whether or not you intend to make a donation.
 Because rescue organizations depend on donations to survive, offering one makes it more likely that a rescue will take the cat.